ZenMagick/ZenMagick/zenmagick/plugins/request/zm_captcha/Readme.txt

 ============
 1) Unzip the plugin package into the zenmagick/plugins directory.
 2) Install plugin using the ZenMagick Plugin Manager.
-3) Configure CAPTCH as required - if CAPTCHA was already installed, you are already done!
+3) Configure CAPTCH as required - if CAPTCHA was installed prior to installing this plugin, you are already done!

 After the plugin has been installed you should have the CAPTCHA